 Polestar will monitor the effectiveness of internal control over financial reporting in the areas affected by the material weaknesses described above and will continue to perform additional procedures prescribed by management.
-Refer to the section entitled "Risk Factors" for more information on risks related to material weakness in Polestar's internal controls.
+Refer to Item 3.D "Risk Factors" for more information on risks related to material weakness in Polestar's internal controls.